Operation Cartwheel

 The eastern part of the Territory of New Guinea, and the northern Solomon Islands; the area in which Operation Cartwheel took place, from June 1943.

-Operation Cartwheel (1943 – 1944) was a major military operation undertaken by the Allies in the Pacific theatre of World War II.
+Operation Cartwheel (1943–1944) was a major military operation undertaken by the Allies in the Pacific theatre of World War II.
 The ultimate goal of Cartwheel was to neutralize the major Japanese base at Rabaul.
 The operation was directed by the Supreme Allied Commander in the South West Pacific Area (SWPA), General Douglas MacArthur, whose forces had advanced along the northeast coast of New Guinea and occupied nearby islands.
-Allied forces from the South Pacific Area, under Admiral William Halsey, advanced through the Solomon Islands toward Bougainville.
-The Allied forces from Australia, the Netherlands, New Zealand, the United States, and various Pacific Islands took part in the operation.
+US forces from the South Pacific Area, under Admiral William Halsey, advanced through the Solomon Islands toward Bougainville.
+Allied forces from Australia, the Netherlands, New Zealand, and various Pacific Islands took part in the operation.

 Background

 Japanese forces had captured Rabaul, on the island of New Britain in the Territory of New Guinea, from Australian forces in February 1942.
 Rabaul became a major forward base for Japanese forces in the South Pacific, and in turn became the main objective for Allied forces in the area.
 MacArthur formulated a strategy known as the Elkton Plan to capture Rabaul, using bases in Australia and New Guinea as staging points.
 Meanwhile, Admiral Ernest J. King, the Chief of Naval Operations, proposed a plan with similar elements but under US Navy command.
 Army Chief of Staff George C. Marshall, whose main goal was for the US to concentrate its efforts against Nazi Germany in Europe and not against the Japanese in the Pacific, proposed a compromise in which the drive towards Rabaul would be divided into three stages; the first under Navy command, and the latter two under MacArthur's direction and the control of the Army.
 This strategic plan, which was never formally adopted by the US Joint Chiefs of Staff but was ultimately implemented in practice, called for the following: